JonasRieger/ldaPrototype/README.md

 ```{R}
 res2 = getPrototype(reps, sclop = sclop)
 ```
-There are several possabilites for using shortcut functions to summarize steps of the procedure.
+There are several possibilites for using shortcut functions to summarize steps of the procedure.
 For example, we can determine the LDAPrototype after Step 1:
 ```{R}
 res3 = getPrototype(reps, atLeast = 3)
 ```